UniMath/agda-unimath/src/metric-spaces/limits-of-cauchy-approximations-pseudometric-spaces.lagda.md

 [Cauchy approximation](metric-spaces.cauchy-approximations-pseudometric-spaces.md)
 `f : ℚ⁺ → A` in a [pseudometric space](metric-spaces.pseudometric-spaces.md) `A` has a
-{{#concept "limit" Disambiguation="of a Cauchy approximation in a pseudometric space Agda=is-limit-cauchy-approximation-Pseudometric-Space}}
+{{#concept "limit" Disambiguation="of a Cauchy approximation in a pseudometric space" Agda=is-limit-cauchy-approximation-Pseudometric-Space}}
 `x : A` if `f ε` is near `x` for small `ε : ℚ⁺`; more precisely, if `f ε` is in a `ε + δ`-[neighborhood](metric-spaces.rational-neighborhood-relations.md) of `x` for all `ε δ : ℚ⁺`.